Tottenham Hotspur 4-0 Bournemouth

 This game was no barometer of their suitability for a possible relegation fight, simply because Tottenham were so good.
 But Eddie Howe's side were easily brushed aside, having now conceded three or more goals in 12 Premier League games.

-They were second best in every department as Spurs bullied their defence, bossed midfield and denied Benik Afobe and Josh King any sight of goal.
+They were second best in every department as Spurs bullied their defence, bossed midfield and denied Benik Afobe and Joshua King any sight of goal.

 Their only shot on target came in the 74th minute, when Charlie Daniels' long-range effort gave Hugo Lloris the simplest of saves.